francescogerardomarra/its/learning/docker/dockerfile/env-secret/secret/example/kubernetes/step/cleanup/cleanup.md

   ```

     - when executed, this command removes the deployment and all the associated pods, but not the underlying persistent storage, ConfigMaps, or secrets that may be linked to it;
-    - if you want to stop the pods without removing the deployment see [here](../../operation/stop/stop.md).
+    - if you want to stop the pods without removing the deployment, see [here](../../operation/stop/stop.md).

 - **delete the secret**:
   ```sh